Community Health Sciences

 The Community Health Sciences division focuses on public health practice aspects of community health as they relate to the interaction of individuals, families and community structures.
 The behavioral sciences form the theoretical basis for community interventions to enhance health and well-being.

-Community Health Sciences offers four specializations in which students can focus their studies: Community Health Interventions, Global Health, Population Health and Community-based Research Methods.
-The division also offers concentrations in Maternal and Child Health and Maternal and Child Health Epidemiology.
+Community Health Sciences offers four concentrations in which students can focus their studies: Community Health Practice and Methods, Global Health, Maternal and Child Health, and Maternal and Child Health Epidemiology.

 Environmental and Occupational Health Sciences

 The Environmental and Occupational Health Sciences division prepares students to protect the environment and improve the health of workers and the general public.
 Students learn to anticipate, identify and assess environmental and workplace health hazards, recommend corrective measures, institute programs to reduce morbidity and mortality, and evaluate these efforts.
 A highly inter-disciplinary area of study, Environmental and Occupational Health Sciences students draw upon the fields of toxicology, epidemiology, engineering, industrial hygiene and other sciences to identify and control risks.

 Specialized study is offered in: air pollution, industrial hygiene, water quality and health, occupational medicine, environmental chemistry, occupational safety, toxicology, occupational and environmental epidemiology and environmental and occupational health policy.